1960 – Discovery

 Heat exchangers and energy exchangers were a source of fascination to me.
 So many things related to exchanging one thing or another.
 Not just the exchange of practical, physical, things was a fascination but, applying the same principle, it also became obvious that if you looked at other aspects of life, it suggested other things

-And in art, the brain of the artist creates a work which encapsulates their thoughts and or feeling or emotions.
+And in art, the brain of the artist creates a work which encapsulates their thoughts, feelings or emotions.

 The work then becomes a depository waiting until the observer views it and re-forms those feelings which then find their way into a different brain.
 A thought exchanger!

-Taking it apart, I discovered there wasn't much inside at all, so I took all of the components to an electrical shop in Newcastle where I asked a very helpful man what they all were, and what they did.
-Then, giving it some thought, I concluded, the only thing I needed to buy was something called a diode, that could capture radio signals much better than the cats whisker and crystal, and that I could make the other things from bits and pieces.
-I unwound a coil, counting the number of turns, and made a miniature using a matchstick with the same number of turns.
+Taking it apart, I discovered there wasn't much inside at all, so I took all the components to an electrical shop in Newcastle and asked a very helpful man what they all were, and what they did.
+Knowledge!
+Then, giving it some thought, I concluded, to make my own radio the only thing I needed to buy was something called a diode, which would capture radio signals much better than the cats whisker and crystal, and that I could make the other things from bits and pieces.
+I unwound a coil from the crystal set - counting the number of turns - and made a miniature one using a matchstick and copper wire from an old transformer.

 The following day I completed my own version of the transistor radio.
 It had no loudspeaker or amplifier but produced a great sound through the earphone.
 And, being based on a crystal set, it worked completely without batteries.